-The undersigned stockholder of LifeSci Acquisition Corp., a Delaware corporation ("LSAC"), hereby appoints Andrew I. McDonald and David Dobkin (the "Proxies"), or either of them, with the full power and authority to act as proxy of the undersigned and with full power of substitution, to vote all shares of common stock of LSAC which the undersigned may be entitled to vote at the special meeting of stockholders of LSAC to be held on December 22, 2020 at 10:00 a.m., Eastern time, and at any adjournments or postponements thereof.
-Due to the COVID-19 pandemic, LSAC will be holding its special meeting as a teleconference using the following dial-in information:
+The undersigned stockholder of LifeSci Acquisition Corp., a Delaware corporation ("LSAC"), hereby appoints Andrew I. McDonald and David Dobkin (the "Proxies"), or either of them, with the full power and authority to act as proxy of the undersigned and with full power of substitution, to vote all shares of common stock of LSAC which the undersigned may be entitled to vote at the special meeting of stockholders of LSAC to be held on [•], 2020 at [•] a.m., Eastern time, at [•], and at any adjournments or postponements thereof.
+Such shares of common stock shall be voted as indicated with respect to the proposals listed on the reverse side hereof and in the Proxies' discretion on such other matters as may properly come before the meeting or any adjournment or postponement thereof.